pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 For a subset of these variables the server will *automatically report changes to the value to the client driver and application*.
 These variables are known internally as `GUC_REPORT` variables after the name of the flag that enables the functionality.

 The server keeps track of all the variable scopes and reports when a variable reverts to a prior value, so the client doesn't have to guess what the current value is and whether some server-side function could've changed it.
-Whenever the value changes, no matter why or how it changes, the server reports the new effective value in a *Parameter Status* protocol message to the client.
-PgJDBC uses many of these reports internally.
+Whenever the value changes, no matter why or how it changes, the server reports the new effective value in a *Parameter Status* protocol message to the client.  pgJDBC uses many of these reports internally.

-As of PgJDBC 42.2.6, it also exposes the parameter status information to user applications via the PGConnection extensions interface.
+As of pgJDBC 42.2.6, it also exposes the parameter status information to user applications via the PGConnection extensions interface.

 ## Methods